venoajie/my_prompts/README.md

 ## Core Workflows

-This library is operated through two primary workflows, both automated by the `assemble_prompt.py` script.
+This library is operated through three primary workflows.

+### 1. Determining Required Evidence

+Before writing an instance file, you must determine which documents the persona needs to perform its task.
+Follow this four-step protocol:

+1.  **Deconstruct the Mandate:** Identify the primary action (e.g., `refactor`, `debug`) and the subjects (e.g., `ReconciliationAgent`, `A1 optimization plan`).
+This gives you your initial list of artifacts.
+2.  **Consult the Persona's Blueprint:** Open the `.persona.md` file for your chosen agent.
+Its `operational_protocol` explicitly states what it expects to analyze or modify.
+3.  **Trace Dependencies:** Review the primary artifacts for dependencies (e.g., `import` statements in code, `volumes` in Docker Compose) to discover secondary evidence.
+4.  **Consider Failure Paths:** For debugging or testing, consider what other components are involved if the primary component fails (e.g., error handlers, loggers).

-### 1. Executing a Prompt (The Two-Stage Process)
+### 2. Executing a Prompt (The Two-Stage Process)

-Executing a task is a sophisticated, interactive process designed to prevent errors before they happen.
+#### Step 1: Author an Instance File

+Following the protocol above, create a new instance file (e.g., `instances/generate-unit-tests.instance.md`).
+Use `<Inject src="..."/>` tags with paths relative to the repository root to provide all required evidence.

 #### Step 1: Author an Instance File